Sett17/mdpaper/REFERENCE.md

 Mermaid code blocks are code blocks that contain diagram definitions in the [Mermaid](https://mermaid-js.github.io/) language.
 They can be rendered as diagrams in the generated PDF.

-If mermaid is disabled, mermaid code blocks behave the same as regular code blocks and have the same options available (`linenumber` and `fontsize`).
+If mermaid is disabled, mermaid code blocks behave the same as regular code blocks and have the same options available (`linenumbers` and `fontsize`).

 If mermaid is enabled, the same options as for images are also available for mermaid code blocks: `width`.
 These options can be used to customize the appearance and behavior of the rendered diagrams.